oarepo/oarepo-model-builder/docs/model.md

 ``oarepo:documentation`` is a section that is currently ignored.
 In general, sections that are not recognized are ignored by default.

+## Validation

+The model file is validated before it is processed.
+It is possible to override the validation by providing `oarepo:model-validation` section with extended validation rules.
+See oarepo_model_builder/validation/schemas for hints on the rules.

 ## Required fields